 - Easy and Convenient – The immunochromatographic test is simple and fast.
 No complex steps.
 Just collect a sample and view results.

-How the At-Home Bowel Test Works
+How The At-Home Bowel Test Works

 The test uses antibodies to detect human blood in faeces down to tiny 50 ng/ml traces.
 Here is the step-by-step process: